SPF PermError: what it means and how to fix it

 A PermError never happens without reason, and the same causes recur.
 Three habits prevent them for good:

-- Remove a provider's
+- Removing a provider's

-A quarterly check is enough to catch an include that went dead or a count creeping up — well before the PermError strikes in production and sends your invoices to spam.
+A quarterly check is enough to catch an include that went dead or a count creeping up — well before the PermError strikes in production and sends invoices to spam.

 More common questions